Lif3line/nina_helper_package_mk2/README.md

 info_dict = db2_info()  # Get info

 # Get EMG, repetition and movement data, cap max length of rest data before and after each movement to 5 seconds
+# Capping occurs by reducing the size of repetition segments since splitting is based on repetition number
 data_dict = nina_helper.import_db2(db2_path, subject, rest_length_cap=5)

 # Create a random test - training split based on repetition number (specify a set to include)